List of Yu-Gi-Oh! GX characters: Recurring characters

 A teacher at Duel Academy, and the head of its Obelisk Blue group.
 He is very strict, believing that weaker students who cannot keep up with his lessons should quit or be expelled.
 He especially dislikes Jaden, having been defeated by him during the latter's entrance exam.
-However, his attempts to show up or expel Jaden have only humiliated himself and his followers, while making Jaden look better and better.
+However, his attempts to show up or expel Jaden have only humiliated himself and his followers, while making Jaden look better.
 Crowler eventually appreciates his students and in turn is respected for his noble actions.
 Crowler plays an Ancient Gear deck.

 Antagonists

 The Shadow Riders

-The Shadow Riders / Seven Stars Assassins (セブンスターズ刺客, Sebunsutāzu Shikaku) are composed of seven duelists and their leader of varying origins and backgrounds who each have their own agendas.
+The Shadow Riders / Seven Stars Assassins (セブンスターズ刺客, Sebunsutāzu Shikaku) are composed of seven duelists and their leader of varying origins and backgrounds, who each have their own agendas.
 The Shadow Riders are intent on resurrecting the Three Sacred Beasts (Phantom Demons in the Japanese version).